Monumental funerary vases from the Antikensammlung, Staatliche Museen zu Berlin, now on display at the Getty Villa

 Which leads me to the final theme, and the most problematic.
 What’s unavoidable in surveying the vases in the exhibition is the recurrent presence of Dionysos and his entourage of dancing and cavorting satyrs and maenads.

-We’re perhaps most accustomed to think of Dionysos and Co. in association with wine, drinking, and good times.
+We’re perhaps most accustomed to think of Dionysos & co. in association with wine, drinking, and good times.
 But there’s something more afoot here.
-As mentioned before, we have very little in the way of written evidence as to south Italian eschatologies (beliefs about the afterlife).
-But there are tantalizing hints in the form of obscure texts written on thin slivers of gold that have been found in graves in southern Italy and northern Greece.
-These so-called Orphic tablets contain obscure references to—among other things—an ever-flowing spring, a white cypress, and the Lake of Memory.
+As mentioned before, we have very little in the way of written evidence as to South Italian eschatologies (beliefs about the afterlife).
+But there are tantalizing hints in the form of obscure texts written on thin slivers of gold that have been found in graves in Southern Italy and Northern Greece.
+These so-called Orphic tablets contain obscure references to—amongst other things—an ever-flowing spring, a white cypress, and the Lake of Memory.

-Exactly how this maps onto the scenes of Dionysos on the Apulian vases remains a subject of ongoing examination.
-To date, none of the gold tablets have been found in Apulia, but their discovery in nearby regions has led some to study the depictions of figures at grave monuments with this mystery cult in mind.
+Exactly how this maps onto to the scenes of Dionysos on the Apulian vases remains a subject of ongoing examination.
+To date, none of the gold tables have been found in Apulia, but their discovery in nearby regions have led some to study the depictions of figures at grave-monuments with this mystery cult in mind.

-Funerary Vessel with a Female Head; the Judgment of Paris; and Figures at a Gravestone (side A), and with a Female Head; Youths and Women; and Figures Approaching a Gravestone (side B), 350–325 BC, connected with the work of the Darius Painter.
+Funerary Vessel with a Female Head; the Judgment of Paris; and Figures at a Gravestone (side A), and with a Female Head; Youths and Women; and Figures Approaching a Gravestone (side B), 350–325 B.C., connected with the work of the Darius Painter.
 Made in Ceglie del Campo, Italy.
 Terracotta, 36 1/4 in. high.
-Antikensammlung, Staatliche Museen zu Berlin. © Staatliche Museen zu Berlin, Antikensammlung
+Antikensammlung, Staatliche Museen zu Berlin. © Staatliche Museen zu Berlin, Antikensammlung.
+Photo: Johannes Laurentius

 The figures are consistently youthful and show no sign of lamentation or grief.
 This has given rise to the hypothesis that they’re not so much a realistic depiction of mourners of the deceased here on earth, but an aspirational vision of the hereafter, where all enjoy eternal youth and a paradisaical existence.